Federal Volunteers Service: Number of federal volunteers

 Already in 2011 the year of the establishment of the BFD, more volunteers joined the service than positions were available.
 An overview of the number of volunteers:

 Although there are two popular volunteer services provided by the FSJ and the FÖJ for adults up to 27, by far most volunteers at the BFD are up to the age of 26.
-In general there are more female (59.22%) than male (40.78%) volunteers (as of March 2022), which changes at the age groups of 51 and older.
+In general there are more female than male volunteers (as of May 2025).

-The most BFD volunteers (as of 2022) are active in following states:
+The most BFD volunteers (as of 2024) are active in following states: